LukeBrummett/Life-Ops/docs/Project Overview.md

 **Core philosophy:**
 - **Next-occurrence timeline**: Tasks appear only once in the timeline at their next scheduled date; future views show when tasks will next occur, never duplicate instances
-- **Slide-forward persistence**: Missed tasks can either postpone to tomorrow or skip to their next scheduled occurrence; tasks without schedules disappear when skipped
+- **Slide-forward persistence**: Missed tasks can either postpone to tomorrow or skip to their next scheduled occurrence based on task configuration; tasks without schedules disappear when skipped
+- **Configurable overdue behavior**: Each task can be configured to either "postpone" (slide forward day-by-day) or "skip" (jump to next scheduled occurrence) when not completed
 - **Offline-only**: Runs entirely locally with zero network dependencies or sync capabilities
 - **Deterministic scheduling**: Tasks appear based on explicit rules and configurations, never algorithmic guessing
 - **Configuration over motivation**: Set up task logic once, execute without thinking